 This access statement does not contain personal opinions as to our suitability for those with access needs, but aims to accurately describe the facilities and services that we offer all our guests/visitors.

 Southend Pier is located along the seafront in Southend-on-sea and is an iconic part of our culture and tourism offer.
 Built in 1830 the Pier is steeped in history and has seen a huge amount of development from its original wooden structure to modern day pleasure pier.
 Southend Pier is the longest pleasure pier in the world at 1.3 miles (2158 metres) and also hosts the longest pier railway at 1889.8 metres (6200ft).

 There are three entry points onto Southend Pier, all with step free access.
 The west entrance has ramp access for wheelchairs and automatic doors.
 The east entrance has step free level access with push/pull doors.
 The upper walkway level entrance has step free level access from Pier Hill and has a ramp access down onto the Pier walkway.

-At the end of Southend Pier you will find The Royal Pavilion which hosts numerous events throughout the year, and has ramp access into the building.
+At the end of Southend Pier you will find The Royal Pavilion which has ramp access into the building.
 This building is currently closed for renovation.

 The RNLI gift shop has ramp access to view the vessels housed in the boat house as well as the souvenir gift shop.